-2. Invest approximately \$7151 million more in revenues, bringing the completed Freeway Program improvements to \$4.3 billion (Projects A-M).
+2. Invest approximately \$715 million more in revenues, bringing the completed Freeway Program improvements to \$4.3 billion (Projects A-M).

-The final nine remaining project segments (of the 30 total) are environmentally cleared or on track to be environmentally cleared by 2026, making them "shelf ready" for future advancement.
-Currently, three of the nine (Projects G, L and M) are environmentally cleared and shelf ready.
+The final nine remaining project segments (of the 30 total) are environmentally cleared or on track to be environmentally cleared by 2026, making them shelf-ready for future advancement.
+Using the guiding principles adopted by the Board, Deliverable 2 includes approximately \$715 million in funding to move projects directly into design and construction dependent on revenue, project costs and project readiness.
+These nine remaining projects are being reviewed in the Next 10 update currently underway with five projects planned for inclusion in the 2019 update going to the Board on November 11, 2019.
 In all, during the Next 10 time-period, approximately \$4.3 billion in freeway improvements promised to the voters in M2 will be completed or underway by 2026.
-Using the guiding principles adopted by the Board, Deliverable 2 includes approximately \$715 million in funding to move another project (or projects) directly into design and construction if assumptions on revenues and costs hold.
 For more details, see pages iii-iv (Project Schedules) and the project updates contained in the following pages.